gritsp/CircusCharlieV99/README.md

 This game is second project C# of advance computer programming Develop by Visual Studio

-This game was modified form the original as follows.
+This game was modified from the original as follows.
 1. Game have 2 player.
 2. Player must snatch coin from other player.
 3. This game have enemy and last Boss.